electrode-io/fynpo/packages/fyn/README.md

 When necessary, packages have their own `node_modules` with symlinks/junctions inside pointing to dependencies inside `__fv_`.

-If your development in NodeJS are typically simple and involves only a single module or small applications, then `fyn`'s advantage may not be apparent to you, but if your NodeJS project is large and complex, you might want to read on to find out more.

 ## Rationale

 So why would you want to use this?

 Well, if you just want to try a different approach to installing your `node_modules`, then it's worth a look. `fyn`'s `node_modules` is the smallest in size because there are no multiple copies of the exact same package installed.

-`fyn` is designed to make advanced and complex software projects in NodeJS much easier to maintain and develop.
+Beyond that, `fyn` is designed to make advanced and complex software projects in NodeJS much easier to maintain and develop.

-It has a local linking install feature that makes Node development easy.
+- It has a local linking install feature that makes Node development easy.
 It would be very useful if you've ever done any of these:

   - Debug your application by inspecting code inside `node_modules`.
-- Found and fix a bug in your that's been install within another app's `node_modules`, and then have to copy the changes out to commit.
+  - Live edit your package that's installed to `node_modules`, and then have to copy the changes out to commit.
   - Use [lerna] to maintain and develop multiple packages.
   - Or just have to juggle a lot of packages as part of your development.

-In particular, when you work on packages that depend on other packages that you are also working on, keeping updates from one to the other can be hard to manage and track.
+In particular, when you have inter depending local packages, keeping updates from one to the other can be hard to manage and track.
 With `fyn`, it makes developing complex NodeJS projects that involve many packages very managable.
 It works particularly well with a [lerna] repo.

+If your development in NodeJS are typically simple and involves only a single module or small applications, then `fyn`'s advantage may not be apparent to you, but if your NodeJS project is large and complex, you might want to read on to find out more.

 ### `fyn` Local Linking Install